Acute Spinal Cord Injury in Children

 SCI requires emergency medical attention on the scene of the accident or injury.
 This

-is accomplished by immobilizing the head and neck areas to prevent the child from
+is done by immobilizing the head and neck areas to prevent the child from moving.

-moving.
-This may be very difficult since the child, parents, or bystanders may be
+This may be very difficult since the child, parents, or bystanders may be very frightened

 There is no cure to repair a damaged or bruised spinal cord.
 The severity of the SCI